ichiLamuchy/Mobile-Web-Google-Scholarship/Accessibility.md

         anti-pattern
         confusing to screen reader

-    ++tab is for something user will be interactive
+    tab is for something user will be interactive

+        The tabindex global attribute indicates if its element can be focused, and if/where it participates in sequential keyboard navigation (usually with the Tab key, hence the name).
+        It accepts an integer as a value, with different results depending on the integer's value:

     managing focus